lmind0179/Bilbe-Paste/PRIVACY_POLICY.md

 ## 5. Changes to This Privacy Policy

 - This Privacy Policy may be updated occasionally.
-- Users will be notified through updates to this document on the project repository.
+We will notify you of any changes by posting the new Privacy Policy on this page and/or on the App's App Store page.

 ## 6. Contact Us

-For any questions about this Privacy Policy, contact:
+For any questions about this Privacy Policy, contact: lmind0179@gmail.com
-lmind0179@gmail.com